eosnetworkfoundation/docs/docs/30_getting-started-guide/20_local-development-environment/20_installing-eosiocdt.md

 ---
-content_title: Install the EOSIO.CDT
+content_title: Install the Antelope CDT
-link_text: Install the EOSIO.CDT
+link_text: Install the Antelope CDT
 ---

 The Antelope Contract Development Toolkit, CDT for short, is a collection of tools related to contract compilation.
 Subsequent tutorials use the CDT primarily for compiling contracts and generating ABIs.